• Home

 But Kumar told Fortune that most businesses had not yet done the hard work of restructuring their businesses or reskilling their workforces to take advantage of AI’s potential.

-“That $4.5 trillion will generate real value in enterprises if you start to think about reinvention [of existing businesses],” he said.
+“That $4.5 trillion will generate real value in enterprises if you start to think about reinvention [of existing businesses],” he noted.
 He said it also required what he called “the integration” of human labor and digital labor conducted by AI.

 “Skilling is no longer a side thing,” he argued.
-“It has to be a part of the infrastructure story for you to pivot people to the future, create higher wages and upward social mobility and make this an endeavor which creates shared prosperity.”
+“It has to be a part of the infrastructure story for you to pivot people to the future, create higher wages and upward social mobility, and make this an endeavor which creates shared prosperity.”

 About the Author